Miss Utah's Teen

-The Miss Utah's Outstanding Teen competition is the pageant that selects the representative for the U.S. state of Utah in the Miss America's Outstanding Teen pageant.
+The Miss Utah's Teen competition is the pageant that selects the representative for the U.S. state of Utah in the Miss America's Teen pageant.

+In January 2023, the official name of the pageant went from Miss Utah's Outstanding Teen to Miss Utah's Teen, in accordance with the national pageant.

-JayLynn Lindley of Salem was crowned Miss Utah's Teen on February 18, 2023 at the Covey Center for the Arts in Provo, Utah.
-She will compete for the title of Miss America's Teen 2024.
+Elle Anderson of American Fork was crowned Miss Utah's Teen on May 30, 2026, at the Covey Center for the Arts in Provo, Utah.
+She represented Utah and won the title of Miss America's Teen 2027 on September 5, 2026, in West Palm Beach, Florida.

-In January 2023, the official name of the pageant went from Miss Utah's Outstanding Teen to Miss Utah's Teen.
+Layla Jenkins of Monroe was named the new Miss Utah's Teen on September 9, 2026.

 Placements

-The following is a visual summary of the past results of Miss Utah's Outstanding Teen titleholders presented in the table below.
+The following is a visual summary of the past results of Miss Utah's Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Teen competition in which the placement and/or award was garnered.